jimacoff/OFN-User-Guide---Master/basic-features/enterprise-settings.md

 **Publicly visible shopfront?**: If you select ‘public’, any shopper will be able to see your shopfront.
 If you select ‘visible to registered customers only’, shoppers who come to your shop will be prompted to login and only those users who are on your customers list will be given access to your shop.

-**Guest Orders?**: If you select ‘allow guest checkout’ shoppers won’t need to login to the OFN to shop with you.
+**Guest Orders?**: If you select ‘allow guest checkout’ shoppers won’t need to login to the Abukem to shop with you.
 If you want shoppers to login before they can place their order, select ‘require login to order’.
 Note the Guest Orders setting is not applicable if you have chosen ‘visible to registered customers only’ in the setting above.

 **Shopfront Category Ordering**: The products within your store are arranged alphabetically, within their product category.
 You can order the product categories as you’d like them to appear, from top to bottom in your store.
 E.g. you may wish to have your Meat & Fish products to appear at the top, with your less important Pickles & Preseves appearing further down the shopfront.